CITA-Toys/CITA-Toys-Wallet/README.md

 The **Metadata Panel** is used to check metadata of active chain, or inspect and switch to other chain by entering IP in the search field.

 ### Statistics Panel

+> NOTICE: this panel is hidden by default, corresponding code is at `src/containers/Header/index.tsx`

 On click of **TPS** the **Statistics Panel** will be called out.